Bankruptcy and Business Partnerships

 In specific circumstances, a Chapter 13 filing may also result in the discharge of interest and penalties associated with the tax debt.
 Furthermore, interest on discharged tax debts will be erased, while penalties can be discharged if they exceed a three-year threshold.

-Income Tax Debt And Bankruptcy
+Income Tax Debt and Bankruptcy

 Individuals often face various types of debts owed to the IRS, with unpaid income taxes being the most prevalent form.